htk2506/leap-year-website/README.md

 # Leap Year Website
 A webserver for a simple [website](https://leap-year-checker.fly.dev/) that can determine if a given year is a leap year.
 The project is deployed as a Docker image using [Fly.io](https://fly.io/).
-I did this brief project to get hands-on experience with web deployment.
+I completed this small project to get hands-on experience with web deployment and Docker.